realswikarrr/nep-lofi/README.md

 # What is this app all about ?

 This is a WebApp where you can listen to lofi , chat with your friends and also have pomodoro timer within your study hour this web app have all the features.
+You can also easily install this app in any device you want just name it ios ? done , android ? done

 # Why did i build this ?